olivere/elastic-with-docker/README.md

 We use Docker Compose to orchestrates the containers.
 I've been using it successfully with Docker Compose 1.19+.
 The Docker compose configuration files use version 3 (see [here](https://docs.docker.com/compose/compose-file/compose-versioning/) for Docker Compile file versioning matrix).

-Notice there are two official Elasticsearch 6.x containers: The OSS image at `docker.elastic.co/elasticsearch/elasticsearch-oss:6.3.1` (which we use here as default) and the full image `docker.elastic.co/elasticsearch/elasticsearch:6.3.1`.
+Notice there are two official Elasticsearch 6.x images: The OSS image at `docker.elastic.co/elasticsearch/elasticsearch-oss:6.3.1` (which we use here as default) and the full image `docker.elastic.co/elasticsearch/elasticsearch:6.3.1`.
 You need a license for the latter after a grace period.
 For more information, read the [official documentation on Installing Elasticsearch with Docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).

 Make sure to create a `./data` directory locally and uncomment the `volumnes` section in Docker Compose file(s) if you want your data to be persistent.